Sertoriel/Sertoriel/README.md

 Here are some stuff about me 😜:

 - 🔭 I’m currently working on:
- 👾 I'm back in the tech field, currently looking for new opportunities! 🚀
+ 👾 I've returned to the tech field and am currently interning with the Development Team at Datametrica. 🚀

 - 🌱 I’m currently learning:
- 📝 Studying Computer Science at Uninassau Recife (7th semester). 💻
+ 📝 Studying Computer Science at Uninassau Recife (8th semester). 💻

 - 👯 I’m looking to collaborate on:
  👾 Back-end development, Game Dev, and solving tech problems! 😉

 - 🤔 I’m looking for help with:
- 🤔 Nothing for now, thanks! 😁
+ 🤔 AI System Development!😁

 - 💬 Ask me about:
  😉 Everything!!
 If I have the answer and can share it, I will! 😁